jkimthe16th/MSEP/README.md

 # MSEP-Physics-Guided-Machine-Learning-for-Molecular-SCF-Energy-Prediction
 A physics-informed machine learning pipeline for predicting molecular Self-Consistent Field (SCF) energies at the B3LYP/6-31G(2df,p) level of theory.
 Predictions complete in under 1 second, enabling high-throughput screening of molecular libraries.
-# MSEP: Physics-Guided Machine Learning for Molecular SCF Energy Prediction

-A physics-informed machine learning pipeline for predicting molecular Self-Consistent Field (SCF) energies at the B3LYP/6-31G(2df,p) level of theory.
-Predictions complete in under 1 second, enabling high-throughput screening of molecular libraries.

-## Overview

-DFT calculations are essential for predicting molecular properties in drug discovery, but prohibitively slow—a single calculation can take hours to days.
-MSEP bridges this gap by combining fundamental physics with machine learning to achieve fast, accurate predictions that generalize beyond training data to larger, drug-like molecules.

 ### Key Features